View Details Explore Now →

 You can find a dermatologist who is in-network with your insurance plan by checking your insurance provider's online directory or contacting their customer service department.
 You can also ask your primary care physician for a referral to an in-network dermatologist.

-Yes, skin cancer screenings are generally covered by health insurance under the Affordable Care Act.
+Yes, skin cancer screenings are generally covered by Krankenversicherung under the Affordable Care Act.
 However, some plans may have co-pays or deductibles associated with these screenings.
 Check with your insurance provider for details.

 What should I do if my insurance claim for a dermatology treatment is denied?